sofiakali/frontend-cookbook/pages/SharingVariables.md

 What we've done when defining variables is to allow export of header height as a pure number value while preserving its value with unit for styles.
 It can be done also other way, for example using [function to strip the value](https://css-tricks.com/snippets/sass/strip-unit-function).

-> Note: I haven't found a way how to export variables when using `.scss` syntax yet.
+> Note: I haven't found a way how to export variables when using `.sass` syntax yet.

 ```less
 // styles/content.less